-Opinion: The Doctor And The Boy In The Bubble
+Opinion: The Doctor And 'The Boy In The Bubble'

 "What we learned from David is a textbook," he told the Houston Chronicle last year.
 "A textbook that he wrote with his life, and that we are still learning from."

-Lynn des Prez, Dr. Shearer' wife, told us this week that they only traveled to medical conferences, and he worked seven days a week.
-But he also had three marriages and six children, of whom five were adopted.
+Lynn des Prez, Dr. Shearer' wife, told us this week that they only traveled to medical conferences and that he worked seven days a week.
+But he also had three marriages and six children, five of whom were adopted.
 And, she says, he kept David Vetter's wink in his heart.

 "I like to think," she told us, "that he has a friend up there, to show him around."